Install from Repository (Debian, Ubuntu)

 ffmpeg-dist to the end of the command above.

 At this point Opencast is installed and will work locally, but it is not completely configured.
-Because additional configuration is required, neither Opencast nor ActiveMQ are configured to start automatically.
+Because additional configuration is required, Opencast is not configured to start automatically.
 Please follow the Basic Configuration guide.
-Once you are ready, enable Opencast and ActiveMQ to start on boot with:
+Once you are ready, enable Opencast and Elasticsearch to start on boot with:

 then start them with: